-AEMO produces independent customer electricity demand forecasts for use in publications such as the Electricity Statement of Opportunities (ESOO) and Integrated System Plan (ISP).
-These forecasts provide projections of customer connections, customer technology adoption, electricity consumption, maximum and minimum demand over a forecast period up to 30 years for each region of the National Electricity Market (NEM).
+AEMO produces independent customer electricity demand forecasts for use in publications such as the Electricity Statement of Opportunities (ESOO) and the Integrated System Plan (ISP).
+These forecasts provide projections of customer connections, customer technology adoption, electricity consumption, maximum and minimum demand over a forecast period up to 30 years for each region of the National Electricity Market (NEM) and up to 10 years for the Wholesale Electricity Market (WEM).
 This report outlines the forecasting methodologies in use.